This announcement was published in the September Snetterton programme.

 Some difficult decisions were made for 2023 with regard to the circuits we have traditionally travelled to.
 Expensive circuits like Brands GP and Silverstone were removed.
 Oulton Park with just 1 day of racing viewed as too much of a risk.
 Remember - the club operates as a mutual organisation - a Members Club effectively and as a non-profit we don't seek to make significant surpluses each year.
 Where we do that's ploughed back into Club resources, things like the Dyno, radios, medical equipment, web development.

 With further economic pressures approaching us all in 2024 we have been pragmatic regarding circuits and will use the same mix as 2023.
-We will look to start later in March and finish in September with August again featuring the Sidecar Revival, enabling racers with families to be clear of events in the school holidays.
-The provisional dates will be announced soon.
+We will look to start in Mid-March and finish in September with August again featuring the Sidecar Revival, enabling racers with families to be clear of events for most of the school holidays.
+The provisional dates are on the next page.

 Classes